1. Warren Hastings was the first ___________.

 Explanation: The Governor-General and Council acted as judges in the Sadar Diwani Adalat.

-33. The Sadar Nizamat Adalat (criminal appeals court) was headed by:
+33. The Sadar Nizamat Adalat (criminal appeals court) was headed by___________.

 A) Governor-General